scoobybejesus/cryptools/README.md

 ###### (Currently runs as a binary)

-The software measures one's cryptocurrency activity (i.e., denominates one's income/expenses/gains/losses) in their home currency.
+This software calculates income, expenses, realized gains, and realized losses from cryptocurrency activity and denominates the results in the user's home currency.
-The default home currency is USD, but anything can be substituted.
+The default home currency is USD, but any currency can be substituted.
-This tool is probably most useful when filing one's taxes.
+This tool is probably most useful for filling out a tax return or making tax planning decisions.

 ---

 Given a [CSV input file](https://github.com/scoobybejesus/cryptools/blob/master/InputFile_CSV.md) containing the user's entire cryptocurrency transaction history, the software will:

+* record every cryptocurrency acquisition and track it until it is disposed
-* assign cost basis as of the date of purchase/exchange/receipt
+* assign cost basis to every acquisition as of the date of purchase/exchange/receipt
-* track the original acquisition date and cost basis until the time of disposal
+* track the original acquisition date and cost basis (making adjustements for like-kind exchange treatment, if elected)
 * compute gain or loss from the sale/exchange/disposal (including whether short-term or long-term)
 * record income for incoming transactions and expenses for outgoing transactions

-Reports reflecting income/expenses/gains/losses or amount and cost basis of existing holdings may be exported as CSV/TXT files.
+* print/export the results as CSV and TXT files

 ---